isomerpages/mlaw-lab/_legal-services/4c-when-can-legal-aid-be-cancelled-by-the-legal-aid-board.md

 * Where you no longer have any reasonable grounds to continue with the case
 * Where it is unreasonable for you to continue receiving legal aid.

-As an example, legal aid may be cancelled if you unreasonably refuse to accept your lawyer's advice or the Court's directions, or if you cannot be contacted despite numerous attempts to do so.
+As an example, legal aid may be cancelled if you unreasonably refuse to accept your lawyer's advice or the Court's directions, or if you cannot be contacted despite numerous attempts to do so.<br>

 **What happens after legal aid is cancelled?**